 Spring Cabbage – rich in fibre and classed as a ‘roughage’, cabbage helps the body retain water and maintains the bulkiness of the food as it moves through the bowels.

 Gooseberries - are an excellent source of essential dietary fibres.
 Like most other berries, gooseberries contain both soluble fibre and insoluble fibre.

 New potatoes – potato starch is known as a ‘resistant starch’ which acts as a prebiotic in the body thus helping your digestion.

 Rhubarb – contains a high amount of dietary fibre to help make bowel movements smooth and regular.
-It has been widely used to help with constipation and a daily serving of rhubarb provides a hefty 45% of the recommended daily value of vitamin K.
+It's been widely used to help with constipation and a daily serving of rhubarb provides a hefty 45% of the recommended daily value of vitamin K.

 Spinach – this leafy green is a nutritional powerhouse, high in iron, vitamins & minerals.
 Spinach is also considered to be an anti-ageing food!
 The magnesium found in spinach helps reduce inflammation.
 A healthy balanced diet, rich in fibre can help achieve an optimally balanced gut but most of us aren’t eating the right foods and in the quantity required to achieve this.
 A high fibre food supplement such as Bimuno can feed good gut bacteria and help bring this gap.